Johns Hopkins: Early life and education

 Johns Hopkins was born on May 19, 1795, at his family's home of White's Hall, a 500 acre tobacco plantation in Anne Arundel County, Maryland.
-His first name was inherited from his grandfather Johns Hopkins, who received his first name from his mother Margaret Johns Hopkins.
+His first name was inherited from his grandfather Johns Hopkins, who received his first name from his mother Margaret Johns.
 He was one of eleven children born to Samuel Hopkins of Crofton, Maryland, and Hannah Janney, of Loudoun County, Virginia.

-The Hopkins family were of English descent and Quakers.
-They emancipated their enslaved laborers in 1778 in accordance with their Quaker meeting's decree, which called for freeing the able-bodied and caring for the others, who would remain at the plantation and provide labor as they could.
+The Hopkins family were of English and Welsh descent and Quakers.
+Hopkins' sister, Sarah Hopkins Janney became a prominent member, and eventually an elder, at Baltimore Quaker Meeting.
+They emancipated their slaves in 1778 in accordance with their Quaker meeting's decree, which called for freeing the able-bodied and caring for the others, who would remain at the plantation and provide labor as they could.
 The second eldest of eleven children, Hopkins was required to work on the farm alongside his siblings and indentured and free Black laborers.
 From 1806 to 1809, he likely attended The Free School of Anne Arundel County, which was located in modern-day Davidsonville, Maryland.

 In 1812, at the age of 17, Hopkins left the plantation to work in his uncle Gerard T. Hopkins's Baltimore wholesale grocery business.
 Gerard T. Hopkins was an established merchant and clerk of the Baltimore Yearly Meeting of Friends.
-While living with his uncle's family, Johns and his cousin, Elizabeth, fell in love; however, the Quaker taboo against the marriage of first cousins was especially strong, and neither Johns nor Elizabeth ever married.
+While living with his uncle's family, Johns and his cousin, Elizabeth, fell in love; however, the Quaker taboo against the marriage of first cousins was strong, and neither Johns nor Elizabeth ever married.

-As he became able, Hopkins provided for his extended family, both during his life and posthumously through his will.
-He bequeathed a home for Elizabeth, where she lived until her death in 1889.
-He also gave $5,000 and a house to his longest serving servant, James Jones, and $3,000 to two other servants.

-Whiteshall Plantation is located in today's Crofton, Maryland.
-Its home, since modified, is on Johns Hopkins Road, adjacent to Riedel Road.
-The property is surrounded by Walden Golf Course and bears a historic marker.